 - Have your work benchmarked by your peers when you share your award-winning best practices.

-- Be honored at the awards ceremony on June 11th at the City Club in Washington, D.C.
+- Be honored at the awards ceremony on June 9th in Washington, D.C.

 - Be a featured speaker at one of our monthly Professional Development series.